Friday, 30 April 2010

 salt and freshly ground black pepper to taste

-a couple of handfuls of pasta, such as conchiglie or cicatelli
+half a pound of pasta shapes, such as conchiglie or cicatelli

 Heat the oil in a large, heavy bottomed skillet.
 Add the onions and cabbage.
 Cook and stir, until they begin to wilt and become very sweet.
 You want them nice and soft and golden.
 If it helps, pop a lid on and let them steam/fry for a good ten minutes or so.
 When the vegetables have caramelized, add the sausage meat torn into chunks.
 Cook, stirring occasionally, until well browned all over and sticky as well.
 Stir in the mustards and cream, mixing in well.
 Check the seasoning and add salt and pepper as needed.
 Stir in the parsley, cover and take off the heat.
 Set aside, while the pasta cooks.